-The key to being prepared for your tax obligations is to keep track of your expenses all year round.
-Don't wait until the last minute to add up all of your expenses, Greene-Lewis said.
-She advised using an accounting software package to help you track of what you're earning and spending.
+The key to being prepared for your tax obligations is to keep track of your expenses year round.
+Don't wait until the last minute to add up all your expenses, Greene-Lewis said.
+She advised using an accounting software package to help you track what you're earning and spending.

 Business News Daily recommends QuickBooks as the best accounting software for small businesses overall and Zoho Books as the best accounting software for microbusinesses (sole proprietors, freelancers, consultants, etc.).
 For more suggestions and software reviews, visit our best picks list.